flaxsearch/flaxcode/src/docs/hacking.rst

-  * The indexer could run on a separate machine from the web server if desired to improve performance (this is not possible at the moment, but could be acheived with small code changed).
+  * The indexer could run on a separate machine from the web server if desired to improve performance (this is not possible at the moment, but could be achieved with small code changed).

-  * On mutlicore processors the indexing process can run on a different core from the web service process.
+  * On multi-core processors the indexing process can run on a different core from the web service process.

-This is no long term state held in the indexer, so that at worst the current indexing process can be forcably terminated and restarted.
+This is no long term state held in the indexer, so that at worst the current indexing process can be forcibly terminated and restarted.
 Also the controlling logic for determining when and what to index depends on the state of document collections and we want to avoid cross process synchronization issues when such data changes.